New space observatory helps solve mystery involving enormous black holes

 "Black holes are unique laboratories to study fundamental physics in extreme conditions we cannot replicate on Earth," Liodakis said.

 "However, before we can use them as such, we need to understand all the physical processes that take place.
-For many years we would observe high-energy light from those sources and had a few theories how the particles that emit that light would be energized.
-The X-ray polarization capabilities of IXPE allowed us for the first time to directly test our theories," Liodakis said.
+For many years we would observe high-energy light from those sources and had a few theories how the particles that emit that light would be energised.
+The X-ray polarisation capabilities of IXPE allowed us for the first time to directly test our theories," Liodakis said.